jumbly-io/subgenix/README.md

 # SubGenix

-SubGenix is a video subtitle file generator.
+SubGenix(TM) is a video subtitle file generator.

 ## Installation